Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints: Extensions I: More general bound constraints and variational inequalities with an application to enforcing discrete maximum principles

 with $\beta_0$ independent of the mesh size $h>0$.
 Verifying this condition is often nontrivial.
 However, it reduces to a one-line argument given in~\cref{eq:LBB_EqualOrderProof} below if the global $L^2$-orthogonal projection $\mathcal{P}_h \colon H^1_0(\Omega) \to V_h$, defined

 As shown in, e.g., \cite[Proposition~22.21]{ern2021finite}, quasi-uniformity of the mesh sequence implies~\cref{eqs:GlobalL2OrthogonalProjection} for $V_h = \mathbb{P}_{p}(\mathcal{T}_h)\cap H^1_0(\Omega)$ and $V_h = \mathbb{Q}_{p}(\mathcal{T}_h)\cap H^1_0(\Omega)$.
-Therefore, if we assume $\{\mathcal{T}_h\}$ is quasi-uniform and we are using any of the equal-order pairs in~\cref{eqs:SubspacePairs_EqualOrder}, then $\mathcal{P}_h(H^1_0(\Omega)) \subset V_h = W_h$ and~\cref{eqs:GlobalL2OrthogonalProjection} imply that there exists $\beta_0 = 1/c > 0$ such that
+Therefore, if we assume $\{\mathcal{T}_h\}$ is quasi-uniform and we are using any of the equal-order pairs in~\cref{eqs:SubspacePairs_EqualOrder}, then $\mathcal{P}_h(H^1_0(\Omega)) \subset V_h$ and~\cref{eqs:GlobalL2OrthogonalProjection} imply that there exists $\beta_0 = 1/c > 0$ such that

-for all $\varphi \in V_h$, as necessary. \end{remark}
+for all $w \in V_h = W_h$, as necessary. \end{remark}

-\begin{remark}[Nodal feasibility] We choose to focus this remark on the saddle-point problem in~\Cref{alg:AdvectionDiffusion}.
+\begin{remark}[Nodal bound preservation] We choose to focus this remark on the saddle-point problem in~\Cref{alg:AdvectionDiffusion}.
 Yet, similar conclusions could be drawn about~\Cref{alg:ObstacleProblem} and, potentially, other future proximal Galerkin algorithms for second-order elliptic VIs.

 Consider the equal-order finite element subspaces in~\cref{eqs:SubspacePairs_EqualOrder} and let $\{\varphi_i\}_{i=1}^N$ be a basis for $V_h = W_h$.
 It follows that there exist coefficients $\mathsf{c}_j,$ and $\mathsf{d}_j$, $j=1,2,\ldots,N$, such that $u_h(x) = \sum_{j=1}^N \mathsf{c}_j \varphi_j(x)$ and $\psi_h(x) = \sum_{j=1}^N \mathsf{d}_j \varphi_j(x)$.
 Substituting these expressions into the second variational equation in~\cref{eq:AdvectionDiffusionDiscreteNonlinearSaddlePoint}, setting $\varphi = \varphi_i$, and replacing the Lebesgue integral $\int_\Omega \varphi(x) \dd x$ with a global quadrature rule $\sum_{l=1}^M w_l \varphi(x_l)$, where $w_l \neq 0$ and $x_l \in \overline{\Omega}$ for $l=1,2,\ldots,M$, we find that